tombenke/npac/docs/intro.md

 ## Goals and Principles

-The goals of writing `npac` are:
+The goals of writing `npac` are to:

 - minimize the boilerplate code required by an application,
 - makes possible each parts of a system easily unit-testable, even the whole application as a unit too,
 - provide reusable architecture templates for typical applications that conforms to the [12 factors](https://12factor.net) directives,
-- to make high level system components easily composeable.
+- make high level system components easily composable.

 With `npac` you can build systems out of loosely coupled, high cohesion components by composition.